The Ultimate Guide to Earning a Diesel Technology Degree: Costs, Duration and Benefits

 At UTI, students must be at least 16 years of age, and those under the age of 18 require a parent or guardian to complete the enrollment agreement.

 Another basic requirement is to provide proof of high school qualifications.
 This can be different across the board and doesn’t mean you need a diploma.
-A state-issued GED or state-authorized equivalency exam are also accepted documents.
+A state-issued GED certificate or state-authorized equivalency exam are also accepted documents.
 UTI also accepts evidence of attending a Title IV-eligible program or successful completion of a postsecondary degree program.

 While a minimum GPA is not required for acceptance into a core program at UTI, specific GPAs may be required to qualify for things like scholarships or enrollment into an MSAT program.